 To achieve a fair-trade approach, Akha Ama cuts out the middlemen.
 ‘Our coffee comes from the farmers straight to us for roasting and we retail everything ourselves, so they get much more than those who contract farms for roasters,’ Lee says.
 ‘We insist that our farmers work ethically and rotate crops so as not to destroy the land and their traditional lifestyle in the way many others have been forced to.
-It can be tough at times; last year frost ruined 40 per cent of our harvest, but overall it still works out best in the long term.’
+It can be tough at times; a bad frost can ruin 40 per cent of our harvest, but overall it still works out best in the long term.’

-In the eight years since the company formed, the community has fared well, with the village getting some running water and electricity, and more young people receiving higher education.
+The community has also fared well since the company formed in 2010, with the village getting some running water and electricity, and more young people receiving higher education.
 ‘And our business has made an impact on people’s preconceptions and prejudices towards hill tribe people,’ Lee adds.

 The coffee’s pretty good, too.
 Akha Ama’s beans are so good they have been selected twice to be used in the finals of the World Cup Tasters Championship.

-Whatever your brew, you’ll find it in profusion on the streets of Chiang Mai.
+Whatever your brew, you’ll find it in profusion at the cafes in Chiang Mai.
 And with the talent and passion of people like Lee and Tong, it’s quickly becoming one of the richest and most diverse coffee cultures in the world.

 This story was originally published in June 2017 and updated in September 2020